Library History

 • Kathy Dilger was hired as the first librarian in 1990.

-• In 2003, a computer lab, new children’s room with a storytime room, and an Indiana/Genealogy room were added.
+• In 2003, a computer lab, a new children’s room with a storytime room, and an Indiana/Genealogy room were added.
 All construction was completed in 2004.

 • The main branch celebrated its 25th anniversary in December 2016.